January 16, 2015

 The population goals in all of the state plans are not based on any historical estimates but have been arbitrarily set at levels that will restrict the expansion of the species.
 Under these state plans, further expansion of current populations would be inhibited, effectively stopping wolf recovery in its tracks.

 Since the delisting, Idaho, Minnesota, Michigan, Montana, Wisconsin, and Wyoming have opened wolf hunting seasons.
 These states have authorized some of the most inhumane and unsporting methods of killing wolves, including painful steel-jawed leghold traps, hunting over bait, and even using packs of dogs to chase down and kill wolves.
+See details on how many wolves have been killed in each state so far.

 - Do wolves pose a threat to people and their pets?